scotchapman/coding-test/README.md

-Coding exercise
+Coding Exercise

 This repo is a very basic setup for a node full stack web application.
 It has been bootstrapped with create-react-app and material-ui for the client-side js library.
-A simple api server with express.js that reads a staic json file is also setup.
+A simple api server with express.js that reads a static json file is also setup.

 To start the app:
 1. `yarn` to install all dependencies